p3t3rtm/rapture2028/README.md

 # Rapture 2028

-### This document is a collection of prophecies and predictions that have been made by various people over the years.
+### This document is a collection of prophecies and predictions that have been made over the years.
 It is not meant to be a comprehensive list, but rather a starting point for further research and discussion.
-The purpose of this document is to provide a resource for those who are interested in exploring the topic of prophecy and its potential implications for the future.

 # Primary Sources
 ### A list of primary sources that have been used to compile this document.
 These sources are chosen for their reliability and credibility.
 There are more prophecies and sources that could be added to this list, but these are the best ones to start with.
-- The Bible
+- The Holy Bible
 - [**[Brandon Biggs]**](https://www.nytimes.com/2003/10/23/us/victim-s-son-is-given-award-for-forgiving-father-s-murderer.html)
 - - [[Youtube]](https://www.youtube.com/@lastdays247)